HAIR ANALYSIS INTERPRETATION METHODS AND LABORATORIES

 5. THE COMPUTERIZED RECOMMENDATIONS PROVIDED BY ANALYTICAL RESEARCH LABORATORIES

-This is better that the methods above.
-However, the lab computer was altered somewhat after Dr. EckÕs death, and it has not been updated for almost 10 years.
+However, the lab computer was altered somewhat after Dr. Eck’s death, and it has not been updated much in the last 15-20 years.
 The recommendations lack adequate kelp, fish oil, adequate vitamin D, TMG and, in most cases, need other adjustments.

-6. WORKING WITH ME OR OUR ADVANCED STUDENTS FOR THE LATEST NUTRITIONAL BALANCING RECOMMENDATIONS
+6. WORKING WITH US FOR THE LATEST RECOMMENDATIONS

-I have restored some of Dr. EckÕs original thinking in designing the nutritional balancing programs.
-In addition, over the past 18 years I have researched of a number of new patterns on the hair test and improved the supplement and dietary programs.
+Over the past 23 years We have been able to access much more information from a medical team consisting of souls and other researchers.
+We have found a number of new patterns on the hair test and improved the supplement and dietary programs.
 Together, these changes make the programs much more effective and safer.

 At this time, the medical team sets up the programs for our Approved Helpers.
 We insist that our Helpers offer the programs exactly as we set them up for safety and effectiveness.

 This scientific system of healing works well for most health conditions.
 It is specifically geared for today’s health challenges, unlike most healing sciences that are older.

 Most healing arts are not as well suited for 21st century health challenges such as extreme environmental toxicity, widespread ionizing radiation toxicity, a depleted food supply and widespread electromagnetic field toxicity.

 - Click here to begin the basic or ‘free’ program.

 - Click here to find a Helper to begin a full program.